 There’s a strange inner satisfaction in standing exactly on the Equator, checking the direction water goes down a plughole.
 Even more intriguing is the vivacious wildlife of the Amazon, and the unique Galapagos Islands.

 So, if water spins anti-clockwise as it exits a basin in the Northern Hemisphere, and clockwise in the South, does it go straight down on the actual Equator?
 Visit the family-run Inti-Nan Solar Museum in Ecuador and the mystery will be solved.
 Intriguingly you’ll also be able to balance an egg on a pin.

 But gravitational tricks aren’t the only reasons to visit this small, peaceful country.
-Ask one of our Ecuador experts, Nabila Cash, for a tailor-made itinerary and you’ll find the dead center of the Earth is bursting with life.
-As part of your tailored vacation, Nabila will suggest a safari into the Amazon itself.
+Ask one of our Ecuador experts, for a tailor-made itinerary and you’ll find the dead centre of the Earth is bursting with life.
+As part of your tailored holiday, we will suggest a safari into the Amazon itself.
 Expect to be greeted by raucous macaws, monkeys and camens and a huge array of dazzling birds, pointed out by knowledgeable guides.

-Ask Nabila about cruising the Galapagos, or experiencing the old colonial city of Cuenca, or eating lunch in Rumi Loma, whilst overlooking Quito.
+Cruise the Galapagos, or experience the old colonial city of Cuenca, or eat lunch in Rumi Loma, whilst overlooking Quito.